Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 Idaho Falls sits within a housing market where the American Dream of owning a home is still financially realistic.
 Sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.
 Meanwhile, national parks within driving distance and a population that would rather spend Saturday on a trail than in a mall.
-For rent prices specifically, the local market reflects a price-competitive market where providers work harder for each customer.
+For rent prices specifically, the local market reflects a price-competitive market where local businesses work harder for each customer.

 What Matters Most